ImawanW/Script_Visualisasi/Readme.txt

 Tutorial to open this Webgis Script.

 1. Download all files and folders in "Script_Webgis"
 2. Go to layers/qtile/folder qtile_must download.txt.
 Please, go to the Google Drive files, download, and unzip it.
-After that, please put all those files and folder into the qtile folder.
-It's important because it shows all the raster layer in map visualization.
-Why I put those qtile separate?
+After that, please put all those files and folders into the qtile folder.
+It's important because it shows all the raster layers in map visualization.
+Why do I put those qtile separately?
 It because it contains more than 120000 png.
-3. You can start by opening the beranda.html and explore the webgis.
+3. You can start by opening the beranda.html and exploring the webgis.
 4. Thank you and have a nice day ^^.

 Ps.
-This is my first time use Github.
-I'll receive and open for any comments in order to be a better person when using a Github.
-You can contact me by the email.
+This is my first time using Github.
+I'll receive and be open to any comments in order to be a better person when using Github.
+Please feel free to contact me by email.
 Thank you.

-There are some source that I used in my webgis.
-Thank you for the help.
-Credit to the owner.
+There are some sources that I used in my webgis.
+Thank you for the help—credit to the owner.

 1.
 Template Name: Impact